genomicsITER/hybridassembly/README.md

 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/hybridassembly/output).

+## Code for genome preprocessing, assembly, polishing, and evaluation

+See [here](https://github.com/AdrianMBarrera/hybridassembly/docs/benchmarking_code.md) a detailed use of each tool used for preprocessing, assembly, polishing, and evaluation.

 ## Credits

 nf-core/hybridassembly was originally written by Adrián Muñoz.